Exploring Dark Knowledge under Various Teacher Capacities and Addressing Capacity Mismatch

 {\it MNIST@c} represents the $c$-th class in MNIST, and others are defined similarly.
 Each of the above rules contains a group of fine-grained rules if we set $c \in \{0,1,\cdots,9\}$.
 Hence, the averaged results across the fine-grained ones are reported for each rule.

-Although it is difficult to claim that the above rules apply to all samples of the corresponding class, the rules may provide a potentially approximate estimation for the real posterior of a specific sample.
-Tab.~\ref{tab:rule} lists the results of Kendall's $\tau$ and the standard deviation of non-ground-truth classes' probabilities.
-The consistency degrees of teachers' outputs with the defined rules do not vary obviously.
-The predicted ranks are almost completely consistent in the simpler classification task, i.e., Kendall's $\tau$ is almost near 1.0 in Digits Five.
-However, the standard deviations of larger teachers are much smaller than those of smaller teachers, implying that larger teachers' outputs are less varied between non-ground-truth classes.
-These experimental studies on group classification verify the initial observations in Sect.~\ref{sec:obser} again.
+While these rules may not apply to every sample, they may provide an approximate estimation of a sample’s true posterior distribution.
+Table~\ref{tab:rule} presents the results for Kendall’s $\tau$ and the standard deviation of probabilities for non-ground-truth classes.
+The consistency of teacher outputs with the defined rules shows little variation; in the simpler Digits Five task, the predicted ranks are nearly identical (with Kendall’s $\tau$ approaching 1.0).
+However, larger teachers yield much smaller standard deviations than smaller ones, indicating less variability among non-ground-truth classes.
+These experiments on group classification further validate the initial observations in Sect.~\ref{sec:obser}.